ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2022-10-18
 ### The Good Thing
 Climbed my first 14er (Mt Huron) with Chase Popp and had a great time!
 ### What It Means to Me

 ### What It Says about Me

+## 2022-10-13
+### The Good Thing
+Drove to and arrived at Jonathan Wands's family cabin in South Fork with Jonathan and Tyler and got settled in.
+### What It Means to Me

+### What It Says about Me